 - Hotel and rental car reservations

 You should use your credit card to make or save money or help build credit, but only when the benefits of using the card outweigh the risks of running up debt.
-For example, it might work in your favor to charge normal purchases and even bill payments if you stand to earn rewards on your spending.
-And the purchase and price guarantees credit cards offer can protect your investment in big-ticket items and ensure that you get the best price possible, all while protecting you against fraudulent use of your account.
+For example, it might work in your favor to charge normal purchases, and even bill payments, if you stand to earn rewards on your spending.
+And the purchase and price guarantees credit cards offer can protect your investment in big-ticket items and ensure that you get the best price possible, plus protection against fraudulent use of your account.

 Overall, however, the value of these benefits evaporates if you spend more on interest payments than you stand to gain.
 So, consider reserving using your card for purchases you can pay off by your first due date to avoid interest charges.

 Although there are fees associated with both debit cards and credit cards, credit cards are usually more expensive to use.

 Banks generally give debit cards for free, and because you use one to spend money already in your account, there’s no interest on the amount you spend.
 But your bank might charge you for using your card at an ATM, especially one outside of its ATM network.
 Other possible charges include overdraft fees for spending or withdrawing more than you have in your account, and foreign transaction fees when you use your card overseas.

 Some credit cards charge you an annual fee just to have the card.
 This is generally true of cards with generous perks like cash back and travel rewards.
 But even if your credit card has no annual fee, you’ll still have to pay interest on cash advances and on balances you don’t pay before the billing period ends.